SirDroffilc/CS50x-Finance-Problem-Set/README.md

 A web app that simulates a user who can register and log in an account, get stock quotes, buy stocks, sell stocks, view transaction history, and view his stock portfolio.

 ## Distribution Code
 Like other problem sets in CS50x, the Finance distribution code comes with pre-written code by the CS50 staff like the helpers.py which has the lookup() function that uses Yahoo API to get stock information from the Yahoo stock market.
-As sthe student taking this course, my task was to create the necessary HTML templates, create the necessary tables in the database, and most importantly, develop the back-end routes of the web app.
+As the student taking this course, my task was to create the necessary HTML templates, create the necessary tables in the database, and most importantly, develop the back-end routes of the web app.

 ## Technologies Used
 #### Front-End: HTML (with Jinja), CSS (with Bootstrap)